-- 3.5.1 Pick-up of pullets and spent hens - pick-up crews (either contracted or in-house) should only transfer one single age pullet flock in any one day from any particular production area.
-Similarly, after depopulating spent laver hens, pick-up crews should not handle pullets for transfer on the same day.
-Pick-up crews must not keep birds at their home and be trained and mentored in the fundamentals of biosecurity and welfare.
+- 3.5.1 Pick-up of pullets and spent hens - pick-up crews (either contracted or inhouse) should only transfer one single age pullet flock in any one day from any particular production area.
+Similarly, after depopulating spent layer hens, pick-up crews should not handle pullets for transfer on the same day.
+Pick up crews must not keep birds, or any livestock including pigs, at their home and trained and mentored in the fundamentals of biosecurity and welfare.
 They should provide signed declarations that they have been trained and are aware of the quarantine requirements.
 Pick-up vehicles, modules and crates must be thoroughly cleaned, detergent washed and disinfected between farms.
 A thorough inspection of the vehicle and trailer should be undertaken prior to entry on the farm and the movements of the driver and crew validated.
 Boots and clothing of the pick-up crews should also be clean.
 Prior communications should ensure that there is a clear understanding by the contractor of their biosecurity responsibilities and policies of the poultry farm operator. - 3.5.2 Day-old chick delivery trucks, dollies and chick boxes must be cleaned and disinfected each day and between properties.
 Drivers must wear clean protective clothing and footwear prior to each delivery.
 Hands must be sanitised.
 Where the chick delivery truck is necessitated to visit several farms during the one delivery run, then measures must be put in place to ensure the risk of infectious agent spread between properties is minimised.

-- This would require visiting designated rearing farms first and mixed rearing and production farms last, ensuring off-loading equipment and chick boxes are confined to the clean and disinfected placement shed.
+This would require visiting designated rearing farms first and mixed rearing and production farms last, ensuring off-loading equipment and chick boxes are confined to the clean and disinfected placement shed.
 Coupled with this is knowledge of the endemic disease status of each property. - 3.5.3 Fresh litter delivery and collection of manure and used litter should be dedicated to those tasks only trucks carrying new litter should be from reputable companies and not used for carting used litter and manure.
-Trucks carrying manure and used litter should not be used for back loading grain without a prior thorough cleaning program and the knowledge of all parties involved. - Other deliveries (e.g. gas and feed) drivers must not enter sheds; must wear protective clothing and boots; and confine their movements to the immediate vicinity of the truck and trailer.
-External feed suppliers should be certified and have internal biosecurity and hygiene policies which are accessible to the poultry producer.
+Trucks carrying manure and used litter should not be used for back loading grain without a prior thorough cleaning program and the knowledge of all parties involved.